 Another year, another great collaboration with SmithNovak NPL Europe London, where we are proud sponsors!
 Looking forward to our annual meeting in London, to exchange insights and talk about the latest market trends.
 Our own Jarmo Kesanto, International Business Development Manager Relational FS, will go on stage to chat with other market experts at the “Collections Technology” […]

 We are pleased to announce that Relational is becoming an Atlassian Solution Partner.
-This partnership is a result of the merger agreement between Cententia and Relational and follows the process of transferring all related activities and personnel of Cententia to Relational.
-Cententia has been an Atlassian Solution Partner since 2007, offering high-quality consulting & development […]
+This partnership is a result of an agreement between Cententia and Relational and follows the process of a tight cooperation between the two companies.
+Cententia has been an Atlassian Solution Partner since 2007, offering high-quality consulting & development services to successfully deploy […]